joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/30/us/politics/kamala-harris-atlanta-rally-trump.html

 **The Guardians made sensible trade deadline moves, but they're taking big pitching risks**\
-`In trading for Alex Cobb, Cleveland acquired another pitcher they hope can return from injury after not pitching in the majors all season.`\
+`In trading for Alex Cobb, Cleveland acquired another pitcher it hopes can return from injury after not pitching in the majors all season.`\
 https://nytimes.com/athletic/5667058/2024/07/30/guardians-trade-deadline-moves-pitching-risks/

 **The Beirut suburb that Israel targeted has long seen conflict.**\